HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Adoption of button types.", sheets_gid="410549982", sql_file="pages_markup_by_device.sql") }}</figcaption>
 </figure>

-Our analysis shows that about 60% of pages contain a button element and more than half of pages with buttons (32.43%) have at least one that fails to specify a `type` attribute.
+Our analysis shows that about 60% of pages contain a button element and more than half of the pages (32.43%) have at least one button that fails to specify a `type` attribute.
 Note that the button element has a [default type](https://dev.w3.org/html5/spec-LC/the-button-element.html) of `submit`, so the default behavior of buttons on these 32% of pages is to submit the current form data.
 To avoid possibly unexpected behavior like this, a best practice is to specify the type attribute.

 <figure markdown>
 | Percentile | Buttons per page |